How is chronic myeloid leukemia classified?

 Most types of cancer are assigned a stage based on the size of the tumor and the extent of cancer spread.
 Stages can be helpful in predicting prognosis (outlook).

-Chronic myeloid leukemia (CML) is a disease of the bone marrow.
-It isn't staged like most cancers.
+But because chronic myeloid leukemia (CML) is a disease of the bone marrow, it isn't staged like most cancers.
 The outlook for someone with CML depends on other information, such as the phase of the disease, as well as factors like the age of the patient, blood counts, and if the spleen is enlarged.

 Phases of chronic myeloid leukemia

 CML is classified into 3 groups that help predict outlook.
 Doctors call these groups phases instead of stages.
 The phases are based mainly on the number of immature white blood cells — myeloblasts (blasts) — that are seen in the blood or bone marrow.
 Different groups of experts have suggested slightly different cutoffs to define the phases, but a common system (proposed by the World Health Organization) is described below.

 Patients in this phase typically have less than 10% blasts in their blood or bone marrow samples.
 These patients usually have fairly mild symptoms (if any) and usually respond to standard treatments.
 Most patients are diagnosed in the chronic phase.

 Patients are considered to be in accelerated phase if any of the following are true:

 - The bone marrow or blood samples have more than 10% but fewer than 20% blasts

 - High blood basophil count (basophils making up at least 20% of the white blood cells)